 DEALING WITH CONSERVATION CHALLENGES:

 The climbing community has changed over time.
 With the growth, there are many newer climbers, with little outdoor experience or knowledge of proper land ethos.
 This IS having an impact on the land – from improper “toilet” action to broken trees and foliage.
 From erosion caused by pad dragging to breaking and moving of rocks, to destruction of San paintings.
 The impact on the land needs to be contained.
-Keeping it clean is our collective responsibility, but RAD is striving to help by providing guideline information, doing clean-ups, helping to clean up paths and signage, and generally fostering awareness.
-Our next big step will be training and equipping of local wilderness and heritage guides and rescue teams.
+Keeping it clean is our collective responsibility, but RAD is striving to help by providing guideline information, doing clean-ups, helping to clean up paths, and fostering awareness.
+We are also lending our support to a valley-wide strategic waste management initiative.